The Smoothability of Normal Crossings Symplectic Varieties: Introduction

-of complex line bundles over~$X_{12}$.
-The topological type of~$X_{\#}$ in~\cite{Gf} depends only on the choice of the homotopy class of such isomorphisms.
+The topological restriction~\eref{Gfcond_e} is equivalent to the existence of an isomorphism \BE{cOGfbdl_e}\cN_{X_1}X_{12}\otimes_{\C}\cN_{X_2}X_{12} \approx X_{12}\!\times\!\C\EE of complex line bundles over~$X_{12}$.
+The topological type of~$X_{\#}$ in~\cite{Gf} depends only on the homotopy class of such an isomorphism.
 With such a choice fixed, the construction of~\cite{Gf} involves choosing an $\om_1$-compatible almost complex structure on $\cN_{X_1}X_{12}$, an $\om_2$-compatible almost complex structure on $\cN_{X_2}X_{12}$, and a representative for the above homotopy class.
 Because of these choices, the resulting symplectic manifold $(X_{\#},\om_{\#})$ is determined by $(X_1,\om_1)$, $(X_2,\om_2)$, and the choice of the homotopy class only up to symplectic deformation equivalence.
-Since the symplectic deformations of the~tuple \BE{Gfconf_e}\big((X_1,\om_1),(X_2,\om_2), (X_{12},\om_1|_{X_{12}})\!=\!(X_{12},\om_2|_{X_{12}})\big)\EE do not affect the deformation equivalence class of $(X_{\#},\om_{\#})$, it would have been sufficient to carry out the symplectic sum construction of~\cite{Gf} only on a path-connected set of representatives for each deformation equivalence class of the tuples~\eref{Gfconf_e}.
-This change in perspective turns out to be very useful for gluing along more elaborate simple and normal crossings symplectic configurations.\\
+Since the symplectic deformations of the~tuple \BE{Gfconf_e}\big((X_1,X_2,X_{12}),(\om_1,\om_2)\big)\EE do not affect the deformation equivalence class of $(X_{\#},\om_{\#})$, it would have been sufficient to carry out the symplectic sum construction of~\cite{Gf} only on a path-connected set of representatives for each deformation equivalence class of the tuples~\eref{Gfconf_e}.
+This change in perspective turns out to be very useful for smoothing out NC symplectic varieties, including unions of several symplectic manifolds glued along transversally intersecting smooth divisors.\\